vcon-dev/wtf-transcript-converter/CONTRIBUTING.md

-# Contributing to WTF Transcript Converter
+# Contributing to vCon WTF

-Thank you for your interest in contributing to the WTF Transcript Converter!
+Thank you for your interest in contributing to vCon WTF!
 This document provides guidelines and information for contributors.

 ## Table of Contents